Typhs/Portfolio/ProjectNotes/Ideas.md

 	* Circle Header thingy
 	* Add some init() animations, like the moon growing for like 0.2s when first shown or something
 	* Grid of stars behind the Moon, in parallax layers and randomly positioned
+	* Make starts hade randomized colors - but make sure the colors are kepts in pallet
+	* We could make the 'star-bg-transition' a parallax scroll - that'd feel cooler